John Dinham (1359–1428): Family

 Dinham married three times.
 His first marriage, some time before 3 February 1380, was to a lady named Eleanor or Ellen (died after 22 Sept 1387).
 Her parentage has not been directly evidenced, but she has been shown to have been Eleanor de Montagu, daughter of John de Montacute, 1st Baron Montacute and his wife Margaret de Monthermer.
 Eleanor was granted licence by Bishop Brantingham in 1382 to hold divine service during one year in her chapel situated within her manor of Kytone, and John and "Elianora" were also granted by the bishop on 3 January 1384, licence to celebrate divine mass in their chapel within their manor of Kingskerswell.

 By Eleanor, Dinham had a daughter Muriel, who married Sir Edward Hastings of Elsing and Gressenhall.

 Dinham's second marriage, before 26 November 1396, was to Maud Mautravers (died c.
 1402), a daughter and co-heiress of Sir John Mautravers of Hooke, Dorset (a cousin of John Maltravers, 1st Baron Maltravers (1290?–1365) of Lytchett Matravers, Dorset) and widow of Piers/Peter de la Mare (b.1368) of Offley, Hertfordshire and of the Market Lavington, Wiltshire family.
-Peter predeceased his mother Maud/Matilda de Hastings wife of Robert de la Mare (1314–1382), so his sister Willelma de la Mare married to Sir John Roches of Bromham, Wilts, became the sole heiress to the Market Lavington estates.
+Peter predeceased his mother Maud/Matilda de Hastings, wife of Robert de la Mare (1314–1382), so his sister Willelma de la Mare, married to Sir John Roches of Bromham, Wiltshire, became the sole heiress to the Market Lavington estates.

 His third wife was Philippa Lovel (died 15 May 1465), daughter of Sir John Lovel of Titchmarsh, Northamptonshire and Minster Lovell, Oxfordshire, by his wife Alianore la Zouche, daughter of Sir William la Zouche of Harringworth, Northamptonshire.
-Philippa survived her husband and some time before 24 March 1429 remarried to Nicholas Broughton.
+Philippa survived her husband and some time before 24 March 1429 remarried, to Nicholas Broughton.
 By Philippa Lovel, Dynham had a son and heir, Sir John Dinham (1406–1458).

 Dinham died on 25 December 1428 at the age of about 69.

 Monuments

-Dinham's chest tomb with his effigy and the effigies of two of his wives survive in St Mary's Church, Kingskerswell, which is adjacent to the ruins of the Dinham manor house and seat.
-All the monuments been moved from their original unknown positions to occupy each one a separate window ledge in the north aisle.
+Dinham's chest tomb with his effigy and the effigies of two of his wives survive in St Mary's Church, Kingskerswell, adjacent to the ruins of the Dinham manor house and seat.
+All the monuments been moved from their original unknown positions to each occupy a separate window ledge in the north aisle.
 The effigy of Dinham himself retains one front of its chest-tomb base, decorated with angels holding heraldic escutcheons.
 The arms of Dinham, four fusils in fess, are still visible sculpted in low-relief on the chest of his surcoat.